Budy StawiskieBorough of Stawiski, Kolno District, Podlaskie Voivodship

 Information about the crime

-Eleven Jews, probably from Stawiski, was hiding in the outbuildings owned by one of the village residents.
+Eleven Jews, probably from Stawiski, were hiding in the outbuildings owned by one of the village residents.
 Among them there were members of the Melczak family: Abram and his wife with children Mendel, Szafira and Socher, although one of the witnesses remembered that only men between 20 and 50 years of age were murdered on that day.
-The hideout was probably disclosed by a Jewish boy who was captured by military policemen and promised to be released in exchange for the betrayal.
+The hideout was probably disclosed by a Jewish boy who was captured by the military policemen and promised to be released in exchange for the betrayal.
 It has been confirmed by a testimony of Feliks S. in May 1975 and an account of Marian F. (born in 1937), a resident of Budy Stawiskie, recorded on 15 August 2017.

 The murder of the Jews and the Polish farmer was probably committed in 1943.
-They were buried in a common grave among the farm buildings.
+They were buried in a mass grave among the farm buildings.
 After the war the body of the farmer was exhumed and moved to the cemetery.
 The Jews has been resting in the unmarked grave to this day.

 The testimony of Marian Z. from 15 July 1972 (the case file no S 25/67): “At that time Rydzewski was hiding Jews, 11 of them.
-As you know, Germans were persecuting Jews, murdering them without mercy. […] When I approached Rydzewski’s outbuildings with a group of people from our village, I noticed dead Jews lying there.
+As you know, the Germans were persecuting Jews, murdering them without mercy. […] When I approached Rydzewski’s outbuildings with a group of people from our village, I noticed dead Jews lying there.
 I can’t remember how they were called.
 They were Jews from nearby Stawiski.
 On the military policemen’s order, we commenced digging a ditch on the meadow, next to the barn, to bury the murdered [people]. […] The Jews murdered by the military police were men only, 25 to 50 years of age.”

 The testimony of Feliks S. from 7 May 1975 (the case file no S 25/67): “In 1943, I think, in the village of Budy Stawiskie, 11 Jews and a farmer who was hiding them were murdered by military policemen.
 On the same day near Karwowo the military policemen killed a Jew who told them that in Budy Stawiskie other Jews were also hiding.”